MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/getting-support/bootstrapping-nuget.md

 that has been labeled "recommended".
 Remember to unblock the file if it was downloaded using a browser.
 This can be performed by using the `Unblock-File` cmdlet.

-In either case, the NuGet.exe file can be copied to any location in `$env:path`, but the standard locations are:
+In either case, the NuGet.exe file can be copied to any location in `$env:PATH`, but the standard locations are:

 - To make the executable available so that all users can use `Publish-Module` and `Publish-Script`